-Exactly what the child said and what you said (Remember, do not lead the child - record actual details.
-Continue on separate sheet if necessary): ..... ..... ..... ..... .....
-Action taken so far: ..... .....
-External agencies contact (date & time): Police: YES / NO If YES - which: .....
-Names and contact number : .....
-Details of advice received; ..... ..... .....
-Social Services: YES / NO If YES - which: .....
-Name and contact number: .....
-Details of advice received: ..... .....
-Touch Rugby (STA) : YES / NO
+Action taken so far:

+External agencies contact (date & time):

+Police: YES / NO

+If YES - which:

+Names and contact number :

+Details of advice received;

+Social Services: YES / NO

+If YES - which:

+Name and contact number:

+Details of advice received:

+Touch Rugby (STA): YES / NO

 If Yes - Name and contact number:

 Details of advice received:

 Local Authority: YES / NO

 If YES - which:

 Name and contact number :

 Details of advice received:

 Other: (e.g. NSPCC)

 Which:

 Name and contact number:

 Details of advice received:

 Signature:

 Print name:

 Date:

+Ensure the Safeguarding Officer is informed and this form is passed to them asap.

-Remember to maintain confidentiality on a need to know basis - only if it will protect the child.
+Remember to maintain confidentiality on a need to know basis - only if it will

+If a child is in immediate danger or needs urgent medical treatment phone 999 protect the child.
 Do not discuss this incident with anyone other than those who need to know.